Skip to content

 A healthy diet and regular exercise, alongside simple lifestyle changes, can improve some symptoms and are important parts of the toolkit in dealing with menopause.

 There's treatment available to help with symptoms and top up hormone levels.
-Modern forms of hormone replacement therapy (HRT) are low-risk and a popular choice of treatment.
+Modern forms of hormone replacement therapy (HRT) are low-risk.

 How do I find support for menopause?